-Name Туре Role withSta n d-beze dler Indicates that this is a partnered library schema.
-Its value is the version of its standard schema attribute partner. unmerge d Header Indicates that this schema contains only library information.
+Name Туре Role withStandHaradler Indicates that this is a partnered library schema.
+Its value is the version of its standard schema attribute partner. unmerged Header Indicates that this schema contains only library information.
 Its value is either "true" or attribute "false.If "false", the attribute should be omitted. inLibra ry Element Indicates that this element is in the library schema.
 Its value is the library name in lower- attribute case.
-The attribute appears only in merged schemas. rooted= XXXode at- Indicates that this node is to appear directly under standard schema node XXX in the merged tribute schema.
-A node with the rooted attribute must bea top-level node in the unmerged schema. reserve d Node at- Indicates that this node has special meaning or function.
+The attribute appears only in merged schemas. rooted=XXXode at- Indicates that this node is to appear directly under standard schema node XXX in the merged tribute schema.
+A node with the rooted attribute must bea top-level node in the unmerged schema. reserved Node at- Indicates that this node has special meaning or function.
 Can only appear in standard tribute schemas

-1.7.3.5 7.2.5.
+1.7.2.5 7.2.5.
 Motivation for partners